enlavin/sous-vide-sonoff/README.md

 * PID output
 * Relay status

 The controller also subscribes to some topics to configure the PID tuning parameters, that you can modify them using any MQTT client.
 I have been using [MQTT Dash](https://play.google.com/store/apps/details?id=net.routix.mqttdash) for Android, but you can use any other MQTT client.
+Take a look at the source code for the topic names.

 ## PID controller